On a novel gradient flow structure for the aggregation equation: Introduction

-We would now like to bring the collision operator into a more standard form.
-To this end, we relabel the gain term and change variables back to $(v,v_*)= T^{-1}(v',v'_*)$, to obtain

-One can symmetrise once more by using the transformation $v \mapsto v_*$ which also induces the transformation $v' \mapsto v'_*$.
-Thus, one obtains

-Based on this derivation, we define the weak form of the Boltzmann equation. \begin{defn}[Nonlocal gradient and weak form for the inelastic Boltzmann equation] We define the nonlocal gradient of a function $\varphi\in C^0(\R)$ as follows
+We now define the weak form of the Boltzmann equation.
+We refer to the appendix for a formal derivation of the equation from a simple gain-loss argument. \begin{defn}[Nonlocal gradient and weak form for the inelastic Boltzmann equation] We define the nonlocal gradient of a function $\varphi\in C^0(\R)$ as follows